survivejs/webpack-book/manuscript/optimizing/02_tree_shaking.md

 T> If you are using _terser-webpack-plugin_, enable warnings for a similar effect.
 In addition to other messages, you should see lines like `Dropping unused variable treeShakingDemo [./src/component.js:17,6]`.

 W> For tree shaking to work with TypeScript, you have to set `compilerOptions.module` to `es2015` or equivalent.
 The idea is to retain ES2015 module definitions for webpack to process as it needs the information for tree shaking.

+T> Tree shaking works to an extent through [webpack-common-shake](https://www.npmjs.com/package/webpack-common-shake) against CommonJS module definition.
+As a majority of npm packages have been authored using the older definition, the plugin has value if you are using webpack 4.

 ## Tree shaking on package level